-Tariff Conditions Tariff 6 HV Smart Meters Is the tariff for customers connected to the high voltage network where total electricity consumption is less than 10GWh per annum per NMI.
-Tariff 7 Super Users tariff Is the tariff for customers connected to the high voltage where total electricity consumption is greater than 10GWh per annum per NMI.
+Tariff Conditions Tariff 6 HV Smart Meters Is the tariff for all customers connected to the high voltage network regardless of total electricity consumption per annum per NMI.

 In exceptional circumstances, we may offer an individually calculated tariff to new customers connecting to the High Voltage greater than 10GWh connection point or where material alterations to existing High Voltage connections greater than 10GWh where the conditions outlined below hold.
 It does not apply to existing connections greater than 10GWh per annum.